DIMA-VUB/Graph-based_Table_Representation_Learning/README.md

 # Graph-based Table Representation Learning (GTRL)
 The objective of the proposed Table Representation Learning is to develop methods for learning table entry embeddings that are sensitive to the semantic meanings of the entries, while  preserving table-parsing-friendly features, such as permutation invariance.

 __We are in the process of updating the functions to align with the revised terminology/concept used in the paper.
-Consequently, we will be gradually updating this repository with our source code__
+Consequently, we will be gradually updating this repository with our source code and documentation.__

 <div style="text-align: center">